-A Speed Limit Sign Beacon is two CIRCULAR YELLOW lens sections each having a visible diameter of not less than six inches, as an alternate, one or more CIRCULAR YELLOW lenses, each having a visible diameter of not less than eight inches.
-Where two lenses are used, they shall be vertically aligned, and they shall be alternately flashed.
+A Speed Limit Sign Beacon is two CIRCULAR YELLOW lens sections each having a visible diameter of not less than 6 inches, or as an alternate, one or more CIRCULAR YELLOW lenses, each having a visible diameter of not less than 8 inches.
+Where two lenses are used, they shall be vertically aligned, except that they may be horizontally aligned if the speed sign is longer horizontally than vertically, and they shall be alternately flashed.

 A Speed Limit Sign Beacon is intended for use with a fixed or variable speed limit sign.
 Where applicable, a flashing speed limit beacon (with an appropriate accompanying sign) may be used to indicate that the speed limit shown is in effect.
+The lenses of a Speed Limit Beacon when used with a School Speed Limit sign may be positioned within the face of the sign.